JampaUchoa/jampa.dev/_posts/blogs-in-a-post-gpt-era.md

 * Article about personal anecdotes that have the same point, in the end, my favorite one is from Steve Blank on [why devs leave](https://steveblank.com/2009/12/21/the-elves-leave-middle-earth-%E2%80%93-soda%E2%80%99s-are-no-longer-free/).

-* Personal viewpoint that differs from common sense, I was relieved that was not just me that has a problem with SCRUM or [Github name change](https://mooseyanon.medium.com/github-f-ck-your-name-change-de599033bbbe).
+* Personal viewpoint that differs from common sense, I was relieved that was not just me that has a problem with SCRUM or [Github master branch change](https://mooseyanon.medium.com/github-f-ck-your-name-change-de599033bbbe).
 Contrarian views is how we can open our eyes to improve processes.

 Now let's see if ChatGPT has some points to complement, it takes a while to think and this is what it outputs: